chainstacklabs/learn-an-enterprise-blockchain-protocol/README.md

-# Picking an enterprise blockchain protocol to develop on: Introduction
+# Try an enterprise blockchain protocol to develop on

 ## In brief